Skarlso/blogsource/content/blog/2020-07-23-kubernetes-deploy-golang-react-apps-separately-part1.md

 ### Secret

-The secret contains our password and our database user and name.
-This could come from Vault too, but the Kubernetes secret is usually enough since it's in a closed environment anyways.
-Our secret looks like this: database_secret.yaml
+The secret contains our password and our database user.
+In postgres, if you define a user using `POSTGRES_USER` postgres will create the user and a database with the user's name.
+This could come from Vault too, but the Kubernetes secret is usually enough since it should be a closed environment anyways.
+But for important information I would definitely use an admission policy and some vault secret goodness.
+(Maybe another post?)

+Our secret looks like this:
+database_secret.yaml

 ~~~yaml